UoY-IM-MPIE/.github/profile/README.md

 Each class repository contains:

--The instructions for that class
+- The instructions for that class
--A template project that you can use to get started
+- A template project that you can use to get started

 The best way to access the projects is to copy them into your personal GitHub account as a repository and then clone this onto the computer you're working on.
 To do this, click the green "Use this template" button and follow the instructions GitHub provides.